Confessions of a Cholera Girl

 (20:58 – 21:04)

 Cyclone.
 Thank you.
-And so, they have done way better to manage these storms as they come.
+And so they’ve done way better to manage these storms as they come.

 (21:04 – 21:13)

-I do not really know why Houston is not making that same effort.
-But they have had the votes to do it and they keep turning it down.
-Well, it is progress.
+I don’t really know why Houston isn’t making that same effort.
+But they’ve had the votes to do it and they keep turning it down.
+Well, it’s progress.

 (21:14 – 21:30)

-And so, whenever a hurricane hits, they will go and they will look at the damage.
-And then they will kind of district it.
-And so, when something gets damaged, they will be like, well, in the future, these buildings need to have this level of architecture.
+And so whenever a hurricane hits, they’ll go and they’ll look at the damage.
+And then they’ll kind of district it.
+And so when something gets damaged, they’ll be like, well, in the future, these buildings need to have this level of architecture.

 (21:31 – 21:51)

 Perhaps they should go back to thinking about the proposed levy system, only because hurricanes are projected to get more intense, particularly through their rainfall.
-So, it was extremely problematic with Harvey was the amount of unprecedented rainfall that occurred.
-The National Weather Service had to add two more darker shades of purple to compensate for rain that they were receiving.
+So it was extremely problematic with Harvey was the amount of unprecedented rainfall that occurred.
+The National Weather Service actually had to add two more darker shades of purple to compensate for the amount of rain that they were receiving.

 (21:51 – 21:59)

 Because an amount like that had never happened before.
-It was not something we had seen.
-It was not something that we were like, I am sure it was a thought, but it was not anything that we really thought about.
+It wasn’t something we had seen.
+It wasn’t something that we were like, I’m sure it was a thought, but it wasn’t anything that we really thought about.

 (21:59 – 22:06)